spacetelescope/PASTIS/README.md

 If you now run `run_cases.py`, it will only rerun the analysis.

 ### Other LUVOIR-A coronagraphs
 The script `run_cases.py` is pre-set to easily run the medium and large design APLCs of LUVOIR-A as well.
-YOu just need to uncomment the according lines and it will generate the matrices, and run the PASTIS analysis for those cases as well.
+You just need to uncomment the according lines and it will generate the matrices, and run the PASTIS analysis for those cases as well.